National Service: Have a debate but make sure it is an informed oneback to Discussion papers

 1951-59 universal national service scheme

-The last time Australia had a universal national service scheme was during 1951-59 although the scheme was largely a selective one from 1957 (see below).
-In this period the Australian population was under nine million (about 35 per cent of the current figure) and the total military-age (18-26) male population was around 520,000.
+Australia last had a universal military national service scheme during 1951-59 although the scheme was largely a selective one from 1957 (see below).
+In this period the Australian population was under nine million (about one-third of the current figure) and the total military-age (18-26) male population was around 520,000.

 In the beginning this involved: